mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 # plugin-doctran

-A conversion plugin that uses Google or OpenAI to translate documents or novels.
-Suitable for first-time translations of light novels or fan fiction.
+A conversion plugin that translates documents or novels using Google or OpenAI, suitable for initial translations when translating light novels or fan fiction, with subsequent proofreading to speed up the process.

 ## transform